franky-cast/Blackjack-Game/README.md

 Future Additions / improvements:

-- Add betting component to the game (double down, split, etc).
-This could work with a button that changes / manipulates player.chips and renders it on screen in key moments of the game.
-- Using local storage to keep track of player's profit / losses.
-- Initially, the amount of $chips the player inputs is subtracted from local storage, reslting in a negative quantity.
+- Implement a leaderboard or achievements system to give the player goals to work towards and add replay value to the game.
+- Add a "double down" option, which allows the player to double their bet in exchange for receiving only one more card.
+- Add a feature that allows the player to choose between different difficulty levels, such as easy, medium, or hard.
+This could involve adjusting the dealer's strategy or the probability of certain cards being dealt.

-- A cashout button that retreives player's current chips and stores them inlocal storage.
-Subsequently, the chips the player inputs into the game are subtracted from the local storage.
+- A cashout button that retreives player's current chips and stores them in a variable.
+- Add a feature that allows the player to choose between different difficulty levels, such as easy, medium, or hard.
+This could involve adjusting the dealer's strategy or the probability of certain cards being dealt.